AnitKrJha/Anit.dev/src/content/blog/blog1.md

 slug: "the-power-of-code"
 ---

-### The Power of Code Blocks

 In the world of programming, code blocks are an essential tool for sharing and explaining code snippets.
 Markdown makes it easy to include code blocks in your documents.
-To create a code block, simply wrap your code in triple backticks (\```) and specify the programming language for syntax highlighting.
+To create a code block, simply wrap your code in triple backticks (```) and specify the programming language for syntax highlighting.

 ```python
 def greet(name):